Fl0W97/ci-c5-housing-market-prices/README.md

 Jupyter notebook: [04_modeling_and_evaluation_regression](04_modeling_and_evaluation_regression.ipynb)

 A regression model was used in this project because the target variable—house sale price—is a continuous numerical value, not a category or group.
+It scales the data, selects features using model's feature importance and fits the model on the selected, scaled features.

 Classification models are designed for predicting discrete classes (e.g., “high” vs. “low” price range), while clustering models group similar data points without using a labeled target.
 Since the goal is to predict the exact sale price based on property features, regression is the appropriate and most effective approach.

 #### Data Cleaning and Feature Engineering pipeline (Data Preprocessing Pipeline)

-A comprehensive data cleaning and transformation pipeline was implemented using the scikit-learn and feature-engine libraries:
+A comprehensive data cleaning and transformation pipeline was implemented using the **scikit-learn** and **feature-engine** libraries.
+The process begins by loading the data from the "collected_data" folder.
-Steps:

-* FunctionTransformer: Custom transformation.
-Drops unwanted columns.
+**Step 1: Data Cleaning and Feature Engineering**

+The first machine learning pipeline focuses on preprocessing the data and includes the following transformers:

+- **DropUnwantedFeatures**: Removes unnecessary columns (defined separately in preprocessing.py)
-* MeanMedianImputer: Imputed missing values with the mean for MasVnrArea.
+- **ImputeMasVnrArea**: Fills missing values in the `MasVnrArea` column.
-* CategoricalImputer: Imputed missing values in categorical variables like GarageFinish.
+- **ImputeGarageFinish**: Fills missing values in the `GarageFinish` column.
-* OrdinalEncoder: Encoded KitchenQual and GarageFinish using arbitrary ordinal encoding.
-* SmartCorrelatedSelection: Removed multicollinear features using Spearman correlation and variance thresholding (threshold=0.6).
-* Feature Engineering Insights: Reduced feature space to the 5 most predictive attributes based on correlation and model performance.
+- **OrdinalCategoricalEncoder**: Encodes ordinal categorical features.
+- **SmartCorrelatedSelection**: Selects relevant features based on correlation analysis.
+- **LogTransformation**: Applies a log10 transformation to the `GrLivArea` feature.

+This pipeline is applied to the dataset, resulting in a transformed DataFrame (`df_transformed`).

+**Step 2: Train-Test Split and Target Transformation**

+After preprocessing, the target variable, `SalePrice`, is transformed using the log10 scale to ensure consistency across both the training and test datasets.
+The transformed target variable is then split into training and testing sets:

+- **X_train** and **y_train** are used for model training.
+- **X_test** and **y_test** are reserved for model evaluation.

+The feature set (`X`) excludes the target variable `SalePrice`.
+Following the transformation, the target variable’s distribution is checked for imbalance.
+As the `SalePrice` variable was log-transformed, no further adjustments are necessary, as the distribution is well-balanced.

 | **Code snippet** | **Library** | **Comment** |
 |------------------|-------------|-------------|